-We recognise that pupils with special educational needs (SEN) and disabilities can face additional safeguarding challenges and are 3 times more likely to be abused than their peers.
+We recognise that pupils with special educational needs and disabilities (SEND) can face additional safeguarding challenges and are 3 times more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudicebased bullying) than other pupils - The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges with statutory guidance.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudicebased bullying) than other pupils - The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges

-We offer extra pastoral support for pupils with SEN and disabilities.
+We offer extra pastoral support for pupils with SEND.
 This includes: